Academic IELTS Writing task 1 Sample 31 - Expenses in 7 different categories in 1966 and 1996 by American Citizens

 Write a report for a university lecturer describing the information below.

-The pie charts compare the expenditure of US residents in two different years for seven categories namely food, cars, petrol, restaurants, furniture, computers and books.
+The pie charts compare the expenditure of US residents in two different years in seven categories namely food, cars, petrol, restaurants, furniture, computers and books.

 It is clear that the largest proportion of American citizens’ spending went on foods and cars.
 On the other hand, computers and books have the lowest percentage in the chart in 1966 and 1996 respectively.
 In 1966, 23% of American citizens’ expenditure went on cars.
 The percentage rose to nearly double at 45% in 1996.The proportion of spending on food fell from 44% in 1966 to only 14% in 1996.